Eastern Ladakh situation required stretching of equipment to limits: IAF chief | Law-Order

 There was also the challenge of continuously rotating the manpower, to take care of their health, he said.

-During the 89th IAF Day speech at Hindon Airbase on October 8, Chaudhari had asserted that the IAF's prompt actions in response to developments in eastern Ladakh last year were a testament to its combat readiness.
+During the 89th IAF Day speech at Hindon Airbase on October 8, Air Chief Marshal Chaudhari had asserted that the IAF's prompt actions in response to developments in eastern Ladakh last year were a testament to its combat readiness.

 The year gone by was ''quite challenging yet extremely rewarding'', he had said.
 In response to another question on threats faced by India, he said, ''I can assure you that we are fully aware of the threats that we face, and our acquisitions, training, and tactics developed to counter such a threat''.

-The IAF chief also said that the ability to ''seamlessly integrate'' new weapons, new data, into the network and train its personnel to operate them, and keep them ''future-ready'' was the way forward.
+''I can say with some degree of confidence that the way we go about analysing the threat perception, carrying out global scan of the political situation, of the acquisitions and modernisation of the adversaries, and to counter that we plan are our own acquisition for air force, and linked to that is training, and development of new tactics,'' he said.

-''I can say with some degree of confidence that the way we go about analyzing the threat perception, carrying out the global scan of the political situation, of the acquisitions and modernization of the adversaries, and to counter that we plan is our acquisition for the air force, and linked to that is training, and development of new tactics,'' he said.
+He also spoke about the contract signed with state-run Hindustan Aeronautics Limited to deliver 83 Light Combat Aircraft (LCA) Tejas aircraft to the IAF.

-''Every time you find there is an imbalance in technology and pure numbers, we counter it with better tactics and better training,'' the IAF chief added.
+''We are in the process of acquiring 12 additional Su-30s, 21 additional MiG-29s.
+And, we have placed our trust and given our commitment in acquiring the AMCA, and beginning next decade, we will probably start inducting the AMCA (next-generation advanced multi-role combat aircraft),'' the IAF chief added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)